Medical expert of the article

 Trimethoprim

-Well penetrates the parenchyma of the prostate.
-Along with the tablets, there is a form of the drug for intravenous administration.
-In modern conditions, the advantages of trimethoprim can be attributed to the pluses.
-However, although the drug is active against the most important pathogens, it does not affect Pseudomonas spp., Some enterococci and some representatives of the genus Enterobacteriaceae, which limits the use of this drug in patients on chronic prostatitis.
-Trimethoprim is available in combination with sulfamethoxazole (400 or 800 mg of sulfamethoxazole + 80 or 160 mg of trimethoprim, respectively, the tablet of the combined preparation contains 480 or 960 mg of active substance).
+It penetrates well into the prostate parenchyma.
+Along with tablets, there is a form of the drug for intravenous administration.
+In modern conditions, the low cost of trimethoprim can be considered an advantage.
+However, although the drug is active against the most significant pathogens, it does not act on Pseudomonas spp., some enterococci and some representatives of the genus Enterobacteriaceae, which limits the use of this drug in patients with chronic prostatitis.
+Trimethoprim is available in combination with sulfamethoxazole (400 or 800 mg of sulfamethoxazole + 80 or 160 mg of trimethoprim; accordingly, a tablet of the combined drug contains 480 or 960 mg of the active substance).

 Recommended doses: